kennknowles/python-jsonpath-rw/README.md

    None, then for any piece of data missing that field, it will be replaced by the JSONPath to it, giving automatic unique ids to any piece of data.
 These ids will take into account any ids already present as well.
+ - _Named operators_: Instead of using `@` to reference the currently object, this library uses `` `this` ``.
+In general, any string contained in backquotes can be made to be a new operator, currently by extending the library.

 More to explore